gimmi/gelf2azure/Readme.md

 ![](https://raw.githubusercontent.com/gimmi/gelf2azure/main/docs/browser.png)

 Message can be sent from any source, as long as GELF format is used.

-The following example uses `netcat` to send message:
+With `netcat`

 ```
 nc.exe -u 127.0.0.1 12201